 \section{Quotients by Monomial Ideals}

-Monomial ideals have gathered the most attention when it comes to Macaulay theorems.
-We start by showing that the Mermin-Murai Theorem on colored square free rings follows from the Macaulay theorem on star posets.
+Monomial ideals have gathered the most attention when it comes to analogs of Macaulay theorem stated in terms of rings.
+We start by showing that the Mermin--Murai Theorem on colored square-free rings follows from the Macaulay theorem on star posets.
 After that we provide new results that were unknown to either algebraists or combinatorialist.

-\subsection{Star Posets: A New Proof of the Mermin-Murai Theorem}
+\subsection{Star Posets: A New Proof of the Mermin--Murai Theorem}

 \begin{dfn}[Star Posets] A \textit{basic star poset} is a set of $n+1$ elements with $n\in \N\setminus \{0\}$, such that it forms a ranked poset that has two levels, where $|\Lvl_{0}| = n$, $|\Lvl_1| = 1$ and every element in $\Lvl_0$ is less than the unique element in $\Lvl_1$.
 We write $\Star(n)$ for the basic star with $n+1$ elements.
 Then a \textit{star poset} is the Cartesian product of basic star posets, and we denote it by $\Star(n_1,\dots, n_d) = \Star(n_1)\times \cdots \times \Star(n_d)$. \end{dfn}